 Granted, how effective offsets are is a bit complicated.
 Organizations that manage offsets are largely unregulated (though the federal government is showing increased interest in monitoring their claims), and they are proliferating so fast that a few bad apples—operations that promise more than they deliver—are inevitable.

 How do you choose?
 The major online travel bookers have already partnered with offset providers, and you can use them with reasonable confidence.
 Travelocity, Expedia and Orbitz all have offset options that will plant trees or support alternative energy research.
 Air Canada, British Airways, SAS and Cathay Pacific are among the overseas carriers who offer offsets.
 US airlines are joining in too.
 Continental Airlines lets travelers track the carbon impact of their itineraries (to purchase offsets elsewhere), and Delta Airlines will sell you an offset on its website (it plants trees in a Louisiana nature refuge).

 How about your hotel stay?

 Every day you stay at a hotel, you might burn enough fossil fuel to release 33 pounds or more carbon dioxide into the air, so hotel groups are beginning to offer offsets for their guests’ stays.
 One provider of these is run by a nonprofit called Sustainable Travel International; it markets “mini-green tags” that fund conservation and renewable energy.
-Leading Hotels of the World, an association of luxury hotels, will pay for mini-tags for your entire stay if you book through its special website.
 The group that runs Radisson, Regent and other hotel chains in the Middle East, Europe, and Africa allows guests to put loyalty points toward offsets.